Izuqhi/Crypto-Graph-Test/README.md

 # Crypto-Graph-Test
-# Import the required tools
+# Import the required tools (Tkinter used for GUI)
     import tkinter as tk
     from tkinter import ttk
     import requests